raytung/AutoBackup/README.md

 Note:
 - Current date will be the backup file's name
-- A lot of the functions/implementation is mind boggling but I wrote this for my work at HWL.
+- A lot of the functions/implementation is mind boggling and confusing.
+  This is because I wrote this for my work at HWL, and specific implementations were required.
 Personalized use version may be released at a later date.

 Requirement: